Migrate from QnA Maker to custom question answering

 If you want to migrate knowledge bases in multiple languages to the language resource, you must enable the multiple language setting when creating the first custom question answering project for the language resource.
 You can do so by following the instructions in step #2.
 If the language setting for the language resource is not specified, it is assigned the language of the selected QnA Maker resource.

 Select all the knowledge bases that you wish to migrate > select Next.

 You can review the knowledge bases you plan to migrate.
 There could be some validation errors in project names as we follow stricter validation rules for custom question answering projects.
-To resolve these errors occuring due to invalid characters, select the checkbox (in red) and click Next.
+To resolve these errors occurring due to invalid characters, select the checkbox (in red) and select Next.
 This is a one-click method to replace the problematic characters in the name with the accepted characters.
 If there's a duplicate, a new unique project name is generated by the system.

 If you migrate a knowledge base with the same name as a project that already exists in the target language resource, the content of the project will be overridden by the content of the selected knowledge base.

 After resolving the validation errors, select Start migration

 It will take a few minutes for the migration to occur.
 Do not cancel the migration while it is in progress.
 You can navigate to the migrated projects within the Language Studio post migration.

 If any knowledge bases fail to migrate to custom question answering projects, an error will be displayed.
 The most common migration errors occur when: